thanhtungvudata/thanhtungvudata.github.io/_posts/2025-01-25-crop-selection.md

 ```

 ### 6. Model Evaluation
-Since the numbers of data sample of each crop class are the same, the data is balanced.
-Thus, accuracy and marco F1-Score (unweighted average F1-Score) are commonly good metrics.
+Since the data is balanced, accuracy and marco F1-Score (unweighted average F1-Score) are commonly good metrics.
 However, considering the multi-class nature of the crop classification problem and the potential impact of both false positives and false negatives, we choose macro F1-Score to evaluate the model performance.

 ```python
 # Evaluate models